 When you graduate, you’ll be eligible to take the Board of Certification exam to become licensed as a medical laboratory technician through the American Society for Clinical Pathology.
 Our students’ pass rate on this exam is generally more than 90 percent each year, well above the national pass rate average.

 Medical Laboratory Technicians vs. Clinical Laboratory TechniciansNote that you may hear the designation clinical laboratory technician used interchangeably with medical laboratory technician.
 The scope of practice for CLTs and MLTs is identical.
-However, the official CLT designation was granted by an agency that merged with ASCP in 2009, so only those technicians who took the CLT exam before the merger hold that designation.
+However, the official CLT designation was granted by an agency that merged with ASCP in 2009, so only those technicians who took the CLT exam before the merger hold that credential.